- Introduction to STDs/STIs

 - Anorectal syndrome

-Note: to read more information on each of the syndrome, head over to our detailed article on syndromic classification of STIs
+Note: to read more information on each of the syndromes, head over to our detailed article on syndromic classification of STIs

 Etiological Classification

-This simply a fancy way of saying the STI is caused by specific microbe, be it bacteria, fungi, virus or even protozoa.
-In brief these are the most commonly encountered causative agents of STIs
+This is simply a fancy way of saying the STI is caused by a specific microbe, be it bacteria, fungi, virus or even protozoa.
+In brief, these are the most commonly encountered causative agents of STIs

 - Chlamydia: Caused by the bacterium Chlamydia trachomatis, it is one of the most prevalent STIs worldwide.
 To learn more about Chlamydia, see this article: Chlamydia